-The Boulevard Show House renovation is in full swing (check out the big announcement here!) and there is some major construction going on right now.
-With most of the walls stripped to the studs and the first floor to the trusses (you can see through to the basement), I haven’t been spending a ton of time hanging out there.
-Soon enough the subfloors and sheetrock will go in but, in the meantime, I am happy to share some updates with you all.
-Today we are sitting down with the talented Tylor Hearn, owner of , for an info-packed edition of “Ask the Experts.”
+The Boulevard Show House renovation is in full swing and there’s some major construction going on.
+Most of the walls are stripped to the studs and you can seen through the first floor to the basement.
+I haven’t been spending a ton of time hanging out there, but soon the subfloors and Sheetrock will go in.
+In the meantime, I’m excited to share some updates with you in another info-packed edition of “Ask the Experts.”

-Tylor Hearn (middle), CEO of Blue River Custom Builders, and Jose Sanchez (left), project manager, take the lead on the renovation our historic home!
+Tylor Hearn (middle), CEO of Blue River Custom Builders, and Jose Sanchez (left), project manager

-LU: We are so happy to have Blue River Custom Builders a part of this project!
-Can you tell us what your role is in the Boulevard Show House and what Blue River is working on specifically?
+LU: We’re thrilled to have Blue River Custom Builders be a part of this project!
+Can you tell us what your role is in the Boulevard Show House and what Blue River is working on?

-LU: So you are the means of getting all of Laura’s and Newberry Architecture’s plans from paper to reality?
+LU: You’re the means of getting all of Laura’s and Newberry Architecture’s plans from paper to reality?

 BR: Yes.
-As custom builders, we really make sure each room is constructed according to Newberry’s layout plans and Laura’s (and her team’s) plans for each room.
-From the first meeting with Laura and Michael where we walked through and analyzed the house, to working with Newberry, the structural engineer, and the other build and brand partners, we are the means to which all of their ideas and planes take physical form.
+As custom builders, we make sure we construct each room according to Newberry’s layout plans and Laura and her team’s plans for each room.
+We had an initial meeting with Laura and Michael to walk through and analyze the home.
+But we also work with Newberry, the structural engineer, and the other build partners.
+We are the means by which their ideas and plans take physical form.

-LU: So we have one big team working towards a gorgeous goal!
+LU: We have one big team working towards a gorgeous goal!
 And speaking of the team, who is working with you on this project?

-LU: So what needed to happen first before you began the renovation?
+LU: What needed to happen first before you began the renovation?

-BR: After the initial meeting with Laura and Michael, we wanted to dive deep into what was expected for this renovation.
-So before starting the project, we did a forensic analysis of the entire home, that really gave us an idea of what we should expect throughout the building process.
+BR: After the initial meeting with Laura and Michael, we did a deep dive into the renovation expectations.
+Before starting the the project, we conducted a forensic analysis of the entire home.
+That gave us an idea of what we should expect throughout the building process.

 LU: What does your forensic process entail?